tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 Let's pick Petal Length (cm) and Petal Width (cm) and plot the points since they both have the highest two scores.

-Let's create a plot to visiualize our data
+Let's create a plot to visualize our data

 ```pyt
 plt.clf()